Berry, Patricia (Pat) Doreen Interview

 It’s a pleasure.

-And it will be a help for the Knowledge Bank to have it on record.
+And it will be a help for the Knowledge Bank to have that on record.

 It is Friday 27th November, and I’ll now pass it over to Pat.

-Meals on Wheels is something I started doing when our eldest grandson was about two years old.
-One of my aunts suggested that I would like to do it, so I did; and that was back in the days when they had the big metal containers that held four metal dishes.
+Meals on Wheels [microphone interference] was something I started doing when our eldest grandson was about two years old.
+One of my aunts had suggested that I would like to do it, so I did.
+And that was back in the days when they had the big metal containers that held four metal dishes.
 And my aunt said to me, “Don’t forget to take an oven cloth because they’re very, very hot.”
 So I listened to her advice and started my Meals on Wheels thing.
 And my small grandson loved it ‘cause we’d line up at the kitchen to collect the meals and the ladies’d say, “Oh, dear little fellow”, and give him a bag of chips or something like that.

 So I did that for nearly forty years with a few breaks in between and I finally gave up two years ago.
-I was coming up for a big operation so I thought.
-‘Nup – this is it.’
-I had to take my walker off the back of the car every time I delivered meals; I thought, ‘No, time to stop.’
-But I really enjoyed those years of delivering to people; you get very fond of your … well, old dears, they were.
-[Chuckle] Some of them some were younger than I was, [chuckle] but they were good.
-I enjoyed that, and when I first started doing it I was doing it twice a week; and also if they needed another driver I would help out, but towards the end it was once a week that I did it.
-And my mother would come along with me, she enjoyed doing it; and then my cousin also used to come with me as my navigator; and then finally my youngest daughter would come with me, and then we’d go and have lunch afterwards.
+I was coming up for a big operation so I thought, ‘Nope – this is it.’
+I had to take my walker off the back of the car every time I delivered meals – I thought, ‘No, time to stop.’
+But I really enjoyed those years of delivering to people; you get very fond of your … well, old dears, they were, [chuckle] … some of them some were younger than I was.
+[Chuckle] But they were good, I enjoyed that, and when I first started doing it I was doing it twice a week; and also if they needed another driver I would help out, but towards the end it was once a week that I did it.
+And my mother would come along with me, she enjoyed doing it; and then my cousin also used to come with me as my navigator.
+And then finally my youngest daughter would come with me, and then we’d go and have lunch afterwards.
 In the school holidays the kids loved it – they would come with me, and they looked forward to the lunch afterwards – I think that was the best part as far as they were concerned.
 [Chuckle] Because that’s done through the Red Cross, and I joined the Red Cross when I was at primary school.
 Miss Coles was our Primer 1 teacher then, and she was the one who did the Red Cross.
 I loved those years working with the Red Cross and doing all the things that we did, yeah.

 With the Red Cross what were the sorts of things that you did with that at school?

 Oh, I suppose we learnt to do bandaging and things like that.
-I remember it used to be a meeting on a Wednesday afternoon; I would leave school, I would go along to the Red Cross meeting, and we learnt how to do first aid and things like that.
-Then after that I would bike down to St Matthew’s Hall, and we had Girl Guides so I wore my Guide uniform [background engine noise] to school that day [chuckles] when I was at high school, ‘cause I remember very well we had the class photographs taken on a Wednesday.
-The headmistress was not amused because I was in my Guide uniform, not in school uniform; and I nearly got left out of that photograph … so there we are in the school photograph, and me sitting in the middle in my Guide uniform.
+I remember it used to be a meeting on a Wednesday afternoon.
+I would leave school, I would go along to the Red Cross meeting, and we learnt how to do first aid and things like that.
+Then after that I would bike down to St Matthew’s Hall and we had Girl Guides, so I wore my Guide uniform [background engine noise] to school that day [chuckle] when I was at high school [chuckle] ‘cause I remember very well that we had the class photographs taken on a Wednesday.
+The headmistress was not amused because I was in my Guide uniform, not in school uniform, and I nearly got left out of that photograph … so there we are in the school photograph, and me sitting in the middle in my Guide uniform.
 So I’ll go down in posterity.
-[Chuckles] But I enjoyed those Red Cross years because as I say, we learnt how to do all sorts of first aid and things like that, and yeah, it was good.
+[Chuckles] I enjoyed those Red Cross years because as I say, we learnt how to do all sorts of first aid and things like that, and yeah, it was good.
 We’d go along to the parade with our little …

 Veils?